Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 32 – Reggae at Banana’s Hostal

-This is the typical hostel loved by the backpackers, with a nice backyard, there is also a space where they have shows.
-Usually the presentation at Banana’s Hostel are reggae and electronic music.
+It is the typical hostel loved by backpackers, with a nice backyard, and there is also a space where they have shows.
+Usually the presentation at Banana’s Hostel is reggae and electronic music.

 Address: Pedro Longo Street, 169 – Pituba

 33 – Forró at Iemanjá Beach Club

 We already told here about the Iemanjá Beach Club at Pontal Beach (Praia do Pontal), a excellent option to spend the day.
 But we would like to remind you that there are also the forró and others events that can last all night long.
 Take a look at their Instagram page to see the calendar.

 Opening hours: from Tuesday to Friday – 11 am to 6 pm / Saturday – 10 pm to 5 am

 Address: Praia do Pontal